FunGeST/Palimpsest/README.md

 Fig.(A) Workflow illustrating a typical analysis with Palimpsest.
 Taking as input somatic mutations, copy-number alterations (CNAs) and structural variants, the package classifies variants as clonal and subclonal, extracts mutational and structural variant signatures separately in early clonal and late subclonal events, and estimates the probability of each alteration being due to each process.
 The timing of chromosome duplications is also estimated from the ratio of duplicated/non-duplicated mutations to reconstruct the complete natural history of the tumor.
 (B) Example of output representing, for one tumor, the number of clonal and subclonal mutations, their distribution per mutation signature, the driver alterations (colored according to the most likely causal mutational process) and CNA timing.

-### The package is still under development.
-Will be updated soon.

 License
 ========